 "The Chapter will work to conserve and preserve trout as a game fish, promote trout angling in a sportsmanlike manner, and work with constituted authorities and other conservation organizations, through scientific, yet practical, trout management; through land, water, and watershed management to provide desirable food and habitat; through fishing regulations to preserve and increase the trout population; and through dissemination of full and accurate information to the members and the general public."

-- Belmont Community Schools, Belmont; Jeff Crase, 8th grade.
+- Belmont Community Schools; Belmont, WI; Jeff Crase; 8th grade.

-- Iowa Grant Elementary Middle School, Livingston; Tim Donovan, 6th grade.
+- Iowa Grant Elementary Middle School; Livingston, WI; Tim Donovan; 6th grade.

-- Winskill Elementary School, Lancaster; Justin Burress, Marcia Chambers, Missy Sperle, 4th grade.
+- Winskill Elementary School; Lancaster, WI; Karly Enloe, Marcia Chambers, Missy Sperle; 4th grade.

 The Nohr Chapter annually undertakes a stream habitat improvement project as an essential part of our mission “to conserve, protect, and enhance the cold water streams of Southwestern Wisconsin."
-During 2011, approximately 6400 ft. of stream along Six Mile Branch in Grant County were improved.
-To learn more about this project, read the Six Mile Branch 2011 project summary report by clicking here.
+During 2012 and 2013, approximately 4,500 ft of streambank along the Blue River in Grant County was improved.
+To learn more about this project, read the 2012-2013 Blue River Project Summary Report by clicking here.